delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ![img](tree_vertex.png)

-This is not a tree:

-Because there are 2 paths from d to e.

 A __cycle__ is where you can "Move all the way around".
 Notice the vertices y, u, and v.
 You can "move all the way around" these 3 vertices. **Acyclic** means there is no cycle in the graph.
 If it is Acylic it implies it is a tree.

+If it has more than 2 paths from 1 vertex to another or it has a cycle then it is not a tree.

 ![img](cycle.png)